Positioning in Marketing: Definition, Types, Examples, Benefits & How to

 - Microsoft and Apple position themselves as a tech company that offers innovative and user-friendly products.

 Positioning in marketing is about more than simply adding a category or specialty page on your website.
 With positioning comes a need to live and breathe that expertise - from generating content to conducting research and branding your company to appeal to your defined target buyer.
+Therefore, it’s essential to create content on your website that provides value for your audience to build trust and brand awareness.

 Types of positioning in marketing